IELTS Speaking Sample 6

-The rich collection antiques, local products, electronic gadgets and other necessary things make the Singapore shopping malls hot favourite among visiting tourists.
-Dining is another great experience a tourist can have from here and the museums and botanical gardens would be exquisite places for any tourists to explore and learn about true Asian traditions and customs.
+A rich collection of antiques, local products, electronic gadgets and other necessary things make the Singaporean shopping malls hot favourite among visiting tourists.
+Dining is another great experience a tourist can have from here and the museums and botanical gardens would be exquisite places for any tourist to explore and learn about true Asian traditions and customs.

 Q. Are there any traditional arts or music you would recommend?

 A. We have comparatively a young history as a nation and we went through rapid modernization.
 Due to this, genuine arts, cultural heritage and music are not as diverse as it should have been.
 However, in terms of rich ethnic markup, without any doubt, we have the best Western-style performing arts such as opera or ballet as well as plenty of indigenous Malay, Indian and Chinese arts.
 Each of the ethnic group here maintains their traditional music, art and artistic heritage.
 We have vibrant art galleries and exhibition works across the country.

 There is no better place than the "Singapore Art Museum" to get a thorough grounding in Singaporean visual art.
 "Singapore Symphony Orchestra at Esplanade" is a place I would highly recommend.
 Apart from these, 'Mosaic Music Festivals', 'Singapore Dance Theatre', 'Indian Bhaskar Academy of Arts' are some other recommended places to get a thorough glimpse of our traditional arts and music.